 Emilija Oleškevičiūtė is passionate about Global Mobility of Employees and is interested in professional experiences both in academia and in international organisations.

-Emilija holds an MSc in Work and Organizational Psychology from Maastricht University, a BSc in Psychology from Mykolas Romeris University, and has participated in the ERASMUS+ exchange study program at Masaryk University.
+Emilija holds an MSc in Work and Organizational Psychology from Maastricht University (Maastricht, the Netherlands), a BSc in Psychology from Mykolas Romeris University (Vilnius, Lithuania), and has participated in the ERASMUS+ exchange study program at Masaryk University (Brno, Czech Republic).
 Her Master’s thesis was on the topic of sustainable employability.
 Emilija has also worked as an intern for the personnel division of the Bank of Lithuania, and as a research intern at Maastricht University.
-She has studied in her native Lithuania, the Czech Republic, and the Netherlands.
+Moreover, Emilija has worked as a visiting scholar in the University of Bamberg, Germany.
 She speaks English, Lithuanian, Polish, and Russian fluently.
 She also has a basic knowledge of Spanish and Dutch.